Carmustine (BCNU, BiCNU®)

 How to Take Carmustine

 Carmustine is most often given through intravenous (IV, into a vein) infusion.
 The dosage depends on the person's size and the tumor type being treated.
+Your complete blood count will be closely monitored before and after treatment.

 Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
 There is a risk that this drug may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
 If the area of injection becomes red, swollen, or painful at any time during or after the injection, notify your doctor or nurse immediately.
 Do not apply anything to the site unless instructed by your doctor or nurse.